pelithne/k8s/workshop.md

   <img width="80%" height="80%" hspace="0" src="./media/devops_stages.jpg">
 </p>

 Open the pipeline again and edit it.
+Once again, you can do this either by changing ````azure-pipelines.yaml```` in your repository, or by going to your pipeline and select "Edit pipeline".

 Lets start implementing the "Development stage".
-Rename the stage to "Build_Development"
+Rename the stage to "Build_Development".
+We will use the docker module in Azure Devops to help us creating the build step.

 On the right hand search for "Docker" and fill in the details.
 Make sure your cursor is positioned after "steps" then press "Add".